 Make more out of sample gas conditioning: How to Avoid Typical Errors and Problems – Regular measurements and controls have the reputation of an unloved compulsory task.
 They offer, if properly addressed, a big one Efficiency potential.
-That’s why it’s important to be serious about the topic from the start Take – for example, in the recovery and processing of sample gases
+That’s why it’s important to be serious about the topic from the start Take – for example, in the recovery and processing of sample gases.

 The author is the Managing Director of AGT-PSG Jörg Erens, Steinbach.
 Contact: Phone.
 49-6171-975026

 Notwithstanding the current political Situation and that Resignation of the US government from the Paris Climate Agreement has measuring emissions a significant importance to Compliance with climate protection goals.
-Only if the measuring technology is sufficient on a quality standard and according to agreed rules, is a reliable comparison of Values at all possible.
-Since emission measurements are almost always compulsory measurements required by the authorities, they are not always one of the favorite tasks on the part of the operators.
+Only if the measuring technology is sufficient on a quality standard and according to agreed rules, it is a reliable comparison of Values at all possible.
+Since emission measurements are almost compulsory measurements required by the authorities, they are not always one of the favorite tasks on the part of the operators.
 Unlike process measurements for quality assurance, yield enhancement, or safety, environmental measurements are not an added value for businesses, and consequently, the willingness to invest is limited.
 With a wink, some operators have renamed the English abbreviation CEM (Continuous Emission Monitoring) to “Cry Every Morning”.
-But as is often the case in the funny statement, it is also a true core – so the requirements for measuring ranges and availability are constantly increasing.
+But it is often the case in the funny statement, it is also a true core – so the requirements for measuring ranges and availability are constantly increasing.
 In order to increase the acceptance in handling and operation of these measurements, two points are essential: